cardano-foundation/CIPs/CIP-0019/README.md

 #### Payment part

 Fundamentally, the first part of a Shelley address indicates the ownership of the funds associated with the address.
-We call it, the **payment part**.
+We call it the **payment part**.
 Whoever owns the payment parts owns any funds at the address.
 As a matter of fact, in order to spend from an address, one must provide a witness attesting that the address can be spent.
 In the case of a `PubKeyHash`, it means providing a signature of the transaction body made with the signing key corresponding to the hashed public key (as well as the public key itself for verification).
 For monetary scripts, it means being able to provide the source script and meet the necessary conditions to validate the script.

 #### Delegation part

 The second part of a Shelley address indicates the owner of the stake rights associated with the address.
-We call it, the **delegation part**.
+We call it the **delegation part**.
 Whoever owns the delegation parts owns the stake rights of any funds associated with the address.
 In most scenarios, the payment part and the delegation part are owned by the same party.
 Yet it is possible to construct addresses where both parts are owned and managed by separate entities.
 We call such addresses **mangled addresses** or **hybrid addresses**.

 Some addresses (types 6 and 7) carry no delegation part whatsoever.
 Their associated stake can't be delegated.
 They can be used by parties who want to prove that they are not delegating funds which is typically the case for custodial businesses managing funds on the behalf of other stakeholders.
 Delegation parts can also be defined in terms of on-chain [pointers].